 Actually, many farmers use so much fertilizer (because nobody controls then) that it’s probably unhealthier to buy from them than from supermarkets.
 What a crazy world!

-Anyway, food prices in Romania are still low compared to the rest of Europe and the rest of the world, even though – in supermarkets or not – they have grown a lot lately.
-We personally found them to be on par with those in Hungary, Spain and even Germany (although there are some products here in Romania that are way cheaper).
+We personally found them to be on par with those in Hungary, Spain and even Germany (although there are some products here in Romania that are way cheaper, as I said).

 Oranges (1 Kg): ~1 Euro